 03 Jul IZZY SOUTH – 542 East 2100 South (Final Plans)

 The Planning Commission reviewed this project at the September 23, 2020 meeting, and after much discussion, decided to table the project.
 It will be brought before the Planning Commission at a future date.
-The Public Hearing has been closed, so no public comment will be taken at the second meeting.
-This is a link to the Planning Commission Staff Report.
+Public Comment is welcome at the meeting December 2.
+This is a link to the September 23 Planning Commission Staff Report.

 This is the Parking Study, done by some neighbors in the neighborhood who have been counting cars and taking pictures.